jlbradley1844/jlbradley1844.github.io/_posts/2019-12-27-theism-jr-youth-lecture.md

 title: Theism: A Lecture for Junior Youth
 ---

-# Theism: A Lecture for Junior Youth
+# Theism: A Lecture for Junior Youth (or: What's this God thing anyway)

-or

-### Why Believe in this "God" Thing Anyway

 This is not a regular blog post.
 Instead, this is targeted at young adolescents, rather than anyone who might stumble accross this post.
-I occasionally have to step in as an assistant in our Sunday junior youth program for the Baha'i community.
-This is generally the ages 11-14 group.
-While I normally work with the 5-8 group, I much prefer the older groups.
-With older groups you can start talking about things that are truly religious and ethical; younger childre think too concretely for anything beyond inspirational stories.
+And any young adolescent that you might know.

 So here's why I wrote this post for teens (and precocious tweens).
-The problem some teachers have with teaching this group is they start thinking skeptical, logical thoughts, and they ask bothersome questions like "How do we know there is a God" and "What's wrong if I don't believe in God but I'm still agood person."
+The problem some reigious teachers and youth organizers have with teaching this group is they start thinking skeptical, logical thoughts, and they ask bothersome questions like "How do we know there is a God" and "What's wrong if I don't believe in God but I'm still agood person."
 Many youth coordinators, not being philosophically inclined themselves, will not know how to answer this; or, they will give a deep personal story and testimony which answers the issue for themselves, but will be seen as a dodge by skeptical listeners.
 I can't confess to being any better myself; if pressed for an answer, I'd probably burden the listener with some ridiculously hard=to-follow argument from idealists and neo-Aristotaliens which is liable to baffle them.
 And that's the BEST case.
 In the worst case, my poor suffering listeners will nod their head in agreement but continues to silently nurse their doubts over the course of years, masking their ever growing unbelieve with a passive, cheerful disengagement of the subject.
 The minute they step onto a college campus, they drop any interest in religion thoughts outright.

 And of course, they do have a valid question: "What's wrong if I don't believe in God but I'm still a good person?"
 After all, this is their